Iceman (Marvel Comics): X-Men Blue

-After the X-Men's war against the Inhumans for the Terrigen ends, Iceman joins the rest of the young X-Men on an attempted return to their original timeline but they quickly realize that theirs isn't part of the Earth 616 timeline, leaving them stuck in that present time with no knowledge where they were originally from.
+After the X-Men's war against the Inhumans for the Terrigen ends, Iceman joins the rest of the young X-Men on an attempted return to their original timeline but they quickly realize that theirs is not part of the Earth-616 timeline, leaving them stuck in the present day with no knowledge where they were originally from.
 Upon learning this, Iceman joins the rest of the young X-Men and leaves the rest of the X-Men to find their place in the world.
-Iceman then joins Magneto in Madripoor along with the rest of the time-displaced X-Men; however, due to a lack of trust in their new leader, the X-Men make plans and train in case Magneto returns to his former villainous ways to kill them.
-Instead of training with his teammates, Iceman spends most of his time trying to reach out Romeo unsuccessfully, placing him into a stupor.
+Iceman joins Magneto in Madripoor along with the rest of the time-displaced X-Men; however, due to a lack of trust in their new leader, the X-Men make plans and train in case Magneto returns to his former villainous ways to kill them.
+Instead of training with his teammates, Iceman spends most of his time trying to reach out to Romeo unsuccessfully, placing him into a stupor.

-The time-displaced X-Men continue fighting crime in the present day although following a battle with the Brotherhood of Evil Mutants from an alternate timeline, they are disheartened to realize that they must eventually return to their original time.
+The time-displaced X-Men continue fighting crime in the present day although following a battle with the Brotherhood of Mutants from an alternate timeline, they are disheartened to realize that they must eventually return to their original time.
 This particularly upsets Bobby who is sad that all of their growth as people will be undone once they go back.
 While the team are in space working alongside Venom to defeat the Poisons, a race of mind-controlling symbiotes, Magneto attacks several Hellfire Club parties searching for Emma Frost.
 The X-Men find her first and offer to protect her from Magneto although they quickly discover that he had taken mutant growth hormones to enhance his powers and, rather than kill the team he has mentored, Magneto leaves.
-Young Jean senses that they must return to their own time period soon and the X-Men have heart-to-hearts with their adult selves.
+Jean senses that they must return to their own time period soon and the X-Men have heart-to-hearts with their adult selves.
 During a game of pool with older Iceman, Bobby breaks down, knowing that his memory of the present must be erased and he will be forced back into the closet and, despite Iceman's best efforts to convince his younger self that he will grow up to be someone awesome, Bobby admits that he likes the person he has already become but that remaining that person is no longer an option.
 As the team prepare to leave, a news report announces that Magneto has formed a new brotherhood, leading the X-Men to decide to stay in the present for a little while longer.